abhimanyuma/blog.manyu.in/about.md

 tags: [about, Abhimanyu]
 ---

 I am Abhimanyu, called either Manyu or Coden depending on who I am talking to.
-I am a Masters Student at IIT Kanpur, who should have been done with his thesis by now but as with many things in college, got a bit delayed.
+I did my Masters IIT Kanpur.
 A geek, with interests in both Algorithms and the Web.
-I would be joining [HackerRank](http://hackerrank.com/) once I am done with my thesis, where I hope to "Learn,Build,Break."
+I am currently a Software Developer at  [HackerRank](http://hackerrank.com/) and I work primarily on the whole HackerRank community side web platform.